Taubman Museum of Art: History

 By the late 1990s, the museum had outgrown its space in Center in the Square, and was considering moving to the site of a building donated by the owners of Grand Home Furnishings.
 However, it was announced in 2000 that the city was donating a site as well as $4 million for a new home for the museum, which was to be paired with an IMAX theater.
 In 2002, the art museum declared that Randall Stout had been selected as design architect for its new facility, and construction began in May 2006.
 Stout's avant-garde design was controversial, but its architecture has since received international praise.
 In February 2008, the Board of Trustees of the institution announced that the new building was to be named in honor of the former CEO of Advance Auto Parts and later U.S. ambassador to Romania Nicholas F. Taubman, and his wife Eugenia Taubman.
 The pair donated over $15 million towards the project's $66 million overall cost.
 The Taubman Museum of Art opened to the public on November 8, 2008.

 The 75,000 sqft facility houses twelve galleries hosting 1215 exhibitions annually.
 It also includes the City of Roanoke Atrium, a 77 ft space used for large, temporary installations, and Art Venture, an interactive gallery aimed at younger visitors.
 The IMAX theater was not included in the building's final design; the area intended for it was made into gallery space and a multipurpose hall.
 Corporate donations have provided free admission to the museum's permanent galleries since 2012.

 Collection and exhibitions

 The permanent collection of more than 2,000 works of art includes prominent 19th- and early 20th-century American art, as well as significant modern and contemporary art, photography, design, and decorative arts, and several smaller collections including Southern folk art.
 The American art collection dates from the mid-19th through the second quarter of the 20th century, providing works from the Hudson River, American Realism, American Impressionism, and Arts and Crafts art movements.
-American artists in the museum's permanent collection include Thomas Eakins, Winslow Homer, Childe Hassam, Maurice Prendergast, John Singer Sargent, Robert Henri, Norman Rockwell, George Inness, Eduard Steichen, and Thomas Hart Benton.
+American artists in the museum's permanent collection include Thomas Eakins, Winslow Homer, Childe Hassam, Maurice Prendergast, John Singer Sargent, Robert Henri, Norman Rockwell, George Inness, Eduard Steichen, Thomas Hart Benton, and Lilly Martin Spencer.
 The modern and contemporary collection includes works by Jasper Johns, Robert Rauschenberg, Jacob Lawrence, Romare Bearden, John Cage, Audrey Flack, and Dorothy Gillespie.